 1 teaspoon high-quality (ideally imported) dry oregano

 1. Dice the tomatoes and add them to a bowl with the salt.
 Allow to stand for several minutes so the tomatoes release their juices.
-(You can skip this step if you are in a hurry.)

 2. Add the diced cucumber, scallions, basil, oil and oregano and mix well.
 Allow to stand just a few minutes longer so flavors develop.
 Then serve!